FmPro Migrator Platinum Edition

 Checkboxes consisting of a single value list value equal to a numeric "1" will be created with the label drawn as a space (meaning it will be an invisible label) - as is shown with the checkbox for the Obsolete? field at the left.
 When selected, this checkbox will write the numeric value "1" into the database or an empty value if it is unchecked in order to simulate the original database functionality.

-Checkbox and radio button groups also work when they are placed within rows of a Data Grid.
+Checkbox and radio button groups also work within rows of a Data Grid.

 Custom Value Lists are read from

 the FileMaker Pro DDR XML file or extracted from the Microsoft Access database or Visual FoxPro project file and then are used to populate drop down menus, pop-up menus, checkbox or radio button groups wherever the value list is utilized within the layouts of the database.
 Within FileMaker databases, Custom Value lists are stored in a centralized location within the database file.
 But within LiveCode stacks, the value lists are embedded within each object where they are used.

 Images and Vector Graphic Objects

 Rectangle, rounded rectangle, and oval graphics objects are converted into their equivalent LiveCode vector graphic objects and placed onto the new card in the same location.
 Embedded images like the drag & drop icon, New, Delete and Find icons are imported as paint objects and placed onto the card.

 FmPro Migrator builds objects in the order they were created within the original layout.
 There isn't any method available to determine the z-order stacking of the objects in the original database.
 It is likely that some manual changes will generally be necessary to fine tune the z-order stacking of objects on the card.

 Layout Objects Group

 Each object within the newly created LiveCode card is created within group named "Layout_Objects_Group".
 Resizing the card containing this group enables the objects to be scrolled in the same manner as in the original database application.